contrapunctus-1/chronometrist/README.md

 Hit `RET` on a project to clock in for it.
 If it's already clocked in, it will be clocked out (and you'll be prompted for an optional reason).

-Whenever you call `chronometrist`, the cursor will helpfully be placed on the last activity you clocked out of or the current activity clocked in.
+Whenever you call `chronometrist`, the cursor will helpfully be placed on the last activity you clocked out of, or the current activity clocked in.

 Alternatively, hit `<numeric prefix> RET` anywhere in the buffer to toggle the corresponding project, e.g. `C-1 RET` will toggle the project with index 1.